arktekk/unfiltered-jz12/README.md

 3. show information about a single session
 4. show a list of all the speakers
 5. filter sessions based on labels and levels
 6. group the sessions by day, timeslot and room (just like in incogito)
+7. make it pretty, add more features or whatever you feel like